-Habitat Preferences: Mid- to upper-elevations on dry plains and mesas often with grasses.
+Habitat Preferences: Mid- to upper-elevations on dry plains, mesas, rocky slopes, flats often with grasses; soils gravelly or sandy.

 Recorded Range: Variableleaf Bushbean is found in Arizona, New Mexico and Texas.
 It is widely distributed throughout its' native Mexico.

-Comments: The dark red flowers of Vaiableleaf Bushbean is one of the quickest ways to distinguish this species from most other Arizona species.
+Comments: The brick-red color of the flowers of Vaiableleaf Bushbean is one of the quickest ways to distinguish this species from most other Arizona species.

 Variableleaf Bushbean, Macroptilium gibbosifolium has attractive flowers, the flowers and their seeds may be visited by hummingbirds and/or small mammals including rodents and granivorous birds in search of nectar or food.